brightly-salty/qbcanon/literature/european.md

 - they talk and slowly realize that this is their torment
 - "Hell is other people"

+#### Claude Simon

+The Wind

+The Grass

+The Flanders

+- 3 soldiers recall fall of France

+The Palace

+- Loyalist Frenchman in Spanish Civil War

+Historie

 #### Stendhal

 - pen name